Battle of Kuwait International Airport: 1st Marine Division

 Task Force Ripper under Colonel Carlton W. Fulford Jr led the 1st Marine Division straight into Kuwait City.
 Smashing through enemy armor and enemy delaying actions.
-As the Marine 1st Division edged nearer the city, commanders heard reports of two developing counterattacks by Iraqi forces.
+As the Marine 1st Division edged nearer to the city, commanders heard reports of two developing counterattacks by Iraqi forces.
 "We fired on the two gathering points and it wasn't 30 minutes before we scattered them like rabbits out of the bush," said Myatt, the division commander.
-"The Cobras {helicopter gunships} and the LAVs {light armored vehicles} had a field day" as a "hunter-killer package" to search out and destroy Iraqi equipment.
-On the way to their objective, the Kuwait International Airport, Task Force Ripper M60A1 Patton tanks destroyed about 100 Iraqi tanks and armored personnel carriers, including about 50 top-of-the-line Soviet T-72 tanks.
+"The Cobras (helicopter gunships) and the LAVs (light armored vehicles) had a field day" as a "hunter-killer package" to search out and destroy Iraqi equipment.
+On the way to their objective, the Kuwait International Airport, Task Force Ripper M60A1 Patton tanks destroyed about 100 Iraqi tanks and armored personnel carriers.
 1st Marine division commander Maj.
 Gen. J.M.
 Myatt said, "During the first day of combat operations 1st Platoon, D Company, 3rd Tank Battalion destroyed 15 Iraqi tanks".
 The Marines also destroyed 25 APCs and took 300 POWs.
 The 1st Marine Division's Task Force Shepherd lost 14 killed in action during combat operations en route to Kuwait International Airport.
 Task Force Taro was also a participant in the 1st Marine Division's combat operations.
 Task Force Papa Bear, C and D Co, 1st Marine Division, who as the division reserve repelled a huge enemy counter-attack while defending the minefield breach.
 The 1st Marine Division also destroyed around 60 Iraqi tanks near the Burgan oil field without suffering any losses.